Embu, Kenya: Geography

-Past Kigari Teachers College approximately 25 km from Embu Town is a small town known as Kianjokoma that is a center for other shopping centers like Miandari, Kathande, Kiriari, Irangi and others.
-This town is fast growing due to the situated Mungania Tea Factory and as well as a county hospital and a police line in the area.
-Other small towns in Embu are Kibugu, Karurumo, Rukuriri, Mukuuri, Kathageri, Kanja and Manyatta.
+Approximately 25 km north of Embu Town is the town of Kianjokoma, which serves as a commercial centre for nearby settlements including Miandari, Kathande, Kiriari, and Irangi.
+The town has experienced rapid growth due to the presence of the Mungania Tea Factory, as well as a county hospital and police line in the area.
+Other towns in Embu County include Kibugu, Karurumo, Rukuriri, Mukuuri, Kathageri, Kanja, and Manyatta.